-There are several things you can do if you have a problem with your health plan.
-First, contact your health plan to file a complaint.
-(A complaint is also called a grievance or an appeal.)
+Health plan members, also known as enrollees should file a complaint (also known as an appeal or grievance) if you have a problem with your health plan.
+To do so, first contact your health plan to file a complaint.
 You can file a complaint with your health plan over the phone or in writing.
 You may also be able to file a complaint on your health plan's website.